 Blue Line Extension Alignment Map (revised January 2011)

-The BLE Continues to Move Forward!!
+The BLE Continues to Move Forward!

 Federal Full Funding Grant Agreement (FFGA):

 On October 16, 2012, the Federal Transit Administration (FTA) Administrator Peter Rogoff, City of Charlotte Mayor Foxx, Metropolitan Transit Commission Chair Harold Cogdell, CATS CEO Carolyn Flowers and state and local leaders celebrated the receipt of a Federal Full Funding Grant Agreement (FFGA) for the BLE.
 The Federal FFGA will provide 50 percent of the project costs for the BLE and is the last major funding source needed to advance the project towards construction.
+State and local funds would make up the remaining half.

 Entry into Final Design: